chaseofthejungle/intro-to-kubernetes/README.md

 <hr />

-TODO: Add commands, with explanations, for all three sections.
+TODO #1: Add commands, with explanations, for all three commands sections.
+TODO #2: Add details for the various 'essential features'.